Course Catalog

 Contact Hours and Workload

-Our classes do not have a common number of contact hours per week.
-However, many classes meet for 2 hours per week.
-Some classes require more time for preparation and studying, others less.
-This is indicated by the amount of ECTS which stands for European Credit Transfer System that allows a student to assess how much work must be invested in order to pass the class.
-1 ECTS stands for 25 hours of work during the semester.
-A class with 2 hours per week and 4 ECTS requires 100 hours of workload of which 25 hours are spent in the classroom.
-A class with 2 hours per week and 2 ECTS requires 50 hours of workload of which 25 hours are spent in the classroom.
-All classes in our course catalogue show the contact hours per week, the workload per semester and the ECTS.
-The non-negotiable required minimum workload for exchange students is 20 ECTS.
-Students on a grant (e.g. Baden-Wuerttemberg Stiftung) will have to fulfill some different requirements, i.e. 24 ECTS and 100 % attendance.
+Our courses do not follow a uniform number of contact hours per week, although many typically entail 2 hours of weekly instruction.
+Variations exist as some courses need additional time for preparation and self-study, while others may require less.
+This distinction is indicated by the European Credit Transfer System, enabling students to measure the workload required to successfully complete a course.
+Each ECTS corresponds to 25 hours of work during the semester.
+For instance, a course with 2 hours per week and 4 ECTS demands a total workload of 100 hours, with 25 hours allocated to classroom instruction.
+In contrast, a course with 2 hours per week and 2 ECTS requires a total workload of 50 hours, including 25 hours of classroom time.
+All courses featured in our course catalog specify the contact hours per week, the total workload per semester, and the associated ECTS.
+It is imperative to note that for exchange students, a non-negotiable required minimum workload is set at 20 ECTS.
+Students benefiting from grants (e.g., Baden-Wuerttemberg Stiftung) are subject to additional requirements, such as 24 ECTS and 100% attendance.

 Timetable